JamesWoolfenden/terraform-oci-kms/README.md

 ![alt text](./diagram/message_queue.png)

-Include **module.activemq.tf** this repository as a module in your existing Terraform code:
+Include **module.kms.tf** this repository as a module in your existing Terraform code:

 ```terraform
 module "kms" {